Jade Empire: Critical reviews

 Computer and Video Games spoke highly of the game, saying that the game's accessibility would attract those introduced to BioWare's Knights of the Old Republic, calling Jade Empire "imaginative, accessible, beautiful to look at and incredibly immersive to play".
-Rob Fahey of Eurogamer praised the aesthetics and replay value, but noted that the combat's lack of depth and limited customization options would be negatively viewed by some players.GameSpot's Greg Kasavin was positive overall, his only complaints being issues with combat balance and the game's short length.
+Rob Fahey of Eurogamer praised the aesthetics and replay value, but noted that the combat's lack of depth and limited customization options would be negatively viewed by some players.
+GameSpot's Greg Kasavin was positive overall, his only complaints being issues with combat balance and the game's short length.
 Will Tuttle of GameSpy lauded every aspect of the game, calling it "the best [RPG] to ever hit the Xbox".
 IGN's David Clayman was again highly positive, noting only camera difficulties that distracted from the flow of combat.
 Luke van Leuveran of PALGN called Jade Empire "an amazing action RPG", praising its story and combat system.
 Reviews of the Xbox version were positive overall, with the graphics and storyline coming in for the majority of praise.
 While the gameplay was seen as solid, its simplicity was frequently criticized.

 Suzy Wallace of Computer and Video Games felt that the Special Edition managed to reach beyond its roots on the Xbox to become a good-quality RPG for PCs, despite dated graphics and gameplay pacing issues.
 Fahay, returning to review the PC port, was disappointed at the lack of graphical polish and technical upgrades over its console counterpart.
 GameSpot's Kevin VanOrd shared points of praise and criticism with the Xbox review, while also noting that the PC version had few noticeable enhancements over the Xbox version.
 GameSpy's Allen Rausch enjoyed the storyline and gameplay, but noted the game's "grainy" cutscenes and some technical issues.
 Steve Butts, writing for IGN, generally enjoyed the game but found the combat repetitive and noted a lack of new content.
 Niel Booth, reviewing for PALGN, said that the game was enjoyable despite graphical and technical issues he raised.
 While sentiments towards the story and gameplay remained unchanged for the PC version, people noted that the original gameplay faults were heightened by the PC controls and that the graphics looked dated by modern gaming standards.

 Later responses have continued to be positive.
 In 2010, the game was included in the book 1001 Video Games You Must Play Before You Die.
 In a 2015 article, Mike Williams of USgamer said, "Jade Empire was such a unique game for BioWare, but it's one the studio never followed up on."

+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Jade Empire with "Role-Playing Game of the Year" and "Outstanding Character Performance - Female" (Kim Mai Guest as Dawn Star), as well as nominations for "Outstanding Achievement in Art Direction", "Outstanding Achievement in Original Musical Composition", and "Outstanding Character Performance - Male".